 Each an individual dwelling, the Hobbit holes lend themselves splendidly to creative placement in your cabinet.
 With a flat back and shallow depth of only 55mm, they can be placed on mantles, cornices, shelves and in windows.

 This gorgeous little environment is an exacting miniature replica of the movie set that can be visited at Hobbiton in Matamata, New Zealand.
 It was designed by the same artists and craftspeople who worked on the movie.

 1 Bagshot Row is an Open Edition piece.

-Please note: images are of a pre-production prototype.
-Each piece is painted by hand and slight variations will occur.
+Please note: This miniature environment was designed and prototyped here at the Workshop.
+Images are of a pre-production prototype.
+This product is hand painted and variations will occur.